The Path

 The Path into an intelligent application continues to guide the current effort.

-- Technical: We intend to have a fully working prototype by October of this year, asking people with real needs
+- Technical: We plan to have a fully working prototype by June of this year, asking people with real needs

 to test it for effectiveness and ease of use.

-The Path's query engine, including its content management system (CMS), works beautifully.
+The application's query engine, including its content management system (CMS), works exceptionally well.
 (This

 schema

-portrays our user interface/experience approach and also how we will use data analytics.)
+portrays our user interface/experience approach and also how we will use data analytics to feed back information to providers and foundations.)

-Next step: design a friendly, satisfying user experience (UX) and easily navigable user interface (UI) for the front end of the application (possibly incorporating artificial intelligence).
+Concurrently, we will complete the design of a friendly, satisfying user experience (UX) and easily navigable user interface (UI) for the front end of the application (possibly incorporating

 - Staffing: We'll need people—volunteers for now but eventually employees and contractors—to refine the app's code and